 Often seen as a mundane weekend task, this redundant chore actually can improve your mood!
 Studies show that simply smelling freshly cut grass (the real thing, not a chemical equivalent) causes an increase in happiness.
 It produced a sense of well being in subjects who inhaled the natural scents that come from blades of grass after they’ve been cut.

-There is actually a chemical in grass that induces feelings of well-being and relaxation.
+There is actually a chemical in grass that induces feelings of well-being and relaxation (related: Far Infrared Saunas for much more than relaxation).
 So it’s not just your imagination that a few minutes after revving up the lawnmower you experience a gradually lifting of mood.
 Grass isn’t the only plant that releases these feel-good chemicals.

 Pine trees and other evergreens release chemicals that promote relaxation.
 A multitude of other plants, even those considered “weeds” in your lawn also release similar chemicals that waft up to your nose after being cut.